-While 10 celebrities said yes when I'm A Celebrity bosses came calling this year, not every star was willing to sign up.
+While 12 celebrities said yes when I’m A Celebrity bosses last came calling, not every star has been willing to sign up.

 Here are some of the names who have said NO to joining the I’m A Celebrity cast and just why they turned it down…